By Monique M. Chouraeshkenazi, Ph.D., PsyD, MSCP | 08/22/2024

 About The Author

 Dr. Chouraeshkenazi is a U.S. Air Force combat veteran, an international best-selling author, an award-winning scholar, an academic peer reviewer, researcher, writer, homeland and national security expert, and professional speaker.
 She earned a bachelor’s degree in homeland security and a master’s degree in psychology from American Military University.
-She also has a Ph.D. in public policy and administration from Walden University and a doctor of psychology in clinical psychology and forensic neuropsychopathology from California Southern University.
+She also has a master of science in clinical psychopharmacology from the Chicago School of Professional Psychology and a master of criminal justice from Boston University.
+In addition, Dr. Chouraeshkenazi has a Ph.D. in public policy and administration from Walden University and a Doctor of Psychology in clinical psychology and forensic neuropsychopathology from California Southern University.